dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 We've used a couple traits from the standard library in the past parts like `Copy` and `Debug`.
 It's time now to build our very own.
-To start off let's create a folder which will contain our beasts, aptly named `beasts` inside `src`.
+To start off let's create a folder which will contain our beasts, aptly named `beasts` and a module file called `beasts.rs`.
-Inside that folder we will need two empty files for now: `beast_trait.rs` and `mod.rs`.
+Inside the beast folder we add a file file called `beast_trait.rs`.

 ```console
 .